StefRuseva88/selenium-web-driver/README.md

 **Objective:**

-- Locate the web table on the home page using XPath.
+- Locating the web table on the home page using XPath.
-- Track the table to extract product data.
+- Tracking the table to extract product data.
-- Save the extracted information to a CSV file.
+- Saving the extracted information to a CSV file.
-- Verify that the CSV file is created and is not empty by using assertions.
+- Confirming that the CSV file is created and is not empty by using assertions.

 ### 1.3 Drop-down Automation